 The Raise the Wage Act of 2021, increases the federal minimum wage $15.00 per hour within 4 years and annually increases the federal minimum wage in subsequent years.
 NFIB opposes H.R.
 603 and S. 53, the Raise the Wage Act of 2021 for the 117th Congress.

 Small business owners know that more than doubling the federal minimum wage will lead to increased labor costs and tough choices.
 They must either increase the cost of their product or service – which in many cases is not feasible – or reduce labor costs elsewhere.
 The reduction in labor costs would be achieved through reduced jobs, reduced hours, or reduced benefits.
 None of these changes benefit employees.

-The NFIB Research Center recently released a study,”Economic Effects of Enacting the Raise the Wage Act on Small Businesses and the U.S. Economy,” on the impact of the Raise the Wage Act on the economy and small businesses.
-The study found the following:
+The NFIB Research Center’s 2019 study of this issue, “Economic Effects of Enacting the Raise the Wage Act on Small Businesses and the U.S. Economy,” found the following:

 - The cumulative real output loss would exceed $2.0 trillion with cumulative real GDP loss exceeding $980 billion over the ten-year forecast window.

 - If the bill becomes law, there would be more than 1.6 million fewer jobs in the United States in 2029.

 - Americans will have $103 billion less in disposable personal income in 2029.